TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project uses SQL to query website traffic, transactions, bounce rate, and revenue to:
+This project uses SQL to query traffic and engagement, revenue, product performanceto:
 ✔️ Identify the behavior of customers
 ✔️ Enhance user experience
 ✔️ Improve conversion rate
+✔️ Optimize marketing strategies

 ### 👤 Who is this project for?
 ✔️ Data Analysts & Business Analysts